 Each new Sub-fund is a sub-fund of the Company which is a newly incorporated entity and has no operating history.
-The past investment performance of the ACD, the Investment Adviser or their affiliates may not be construed as an indicator of the future results of an investment in any Sub-fund.
+The past investment performance of the ACD, the Investment Manager or Investment Adviser or their affiliates may not be construed as an indicator of the future results of an investment in any Sub-fund.